bcgsc/pori/docs/install.md

     If this is not your first time setting up or running these instructions see the [update instructions](#updating-an-existing-demo-install) instead

-Start by cloning this repository which contains the default docker compose configs (`docker-compose.yml` and `docker-compose.dev.yml`)
+Start by cloning this repository which contains the default docker compose configs (`docker-compose.dev.yml`)

 ```bash
 git clone https://github.com/bcgsc/pori.git